hsandt/sonic-pico8/README.md

 ### Audio

 * BGM: Sonic 3 Angel Island BGM demake
-* Jingles: Sonic 3 intro, stage clear
+* Jingles: Sonic 3 intro, pick emerald, stage clear
-* SFX: brake, roll, jump, spring jump
+* SFX: brake, roll, jump, spring jump, rotating goal plate, menu confirm

+### Notable features missing

+* Crouching and looking up
+* Spin dash
+* When you collect all emeralds...

-### Content
+## Content

-One demo stage, a reproduction of the environment of the first part of Angel Island Act 1 (before it is set on fire) at a scale close to 1:1 (Sonic is slightly smaller relatively to the environment), but half the resolution horizontally and vertically.
-It uses a custom map "streaming" system to allow a bigger map than PICO-8 standard tilemap.
+There is a single demo stage which covers the first part of Angel Island Act 1.
+Scale is close to 1:1, but Sonic is slightly smaller (relatively to the environment) than in the original game.

+The game uses a custom map "streaming" system to allow a bigger map than PICO-8's standard tilemap.
 There are no enemies, hazards, rings nor item boxes.
+Rocks are not destructible.

-Instead, some enemies have been replaced by static obstacles, and most importantly some items have been replaced by emeralds that can be collected to make the stage more interesting.
+Some enemies have been replaced by static obstacles, and most importantly some items have been replaced by emeralds that can be collected to make the stage more interesting.

-Gimmicks:
+Stage gimmicks:

 * Spring
 * Loop